Miss Idaho's Outstanding Teen

 The Miss Idaho's Teen competition is the pageant that selects the representative of the U.S. state of Idaho in Miss America's Teen pageant.

-Reagan Eubanks of Idaho Falls was crowned Miss Idaho's Outstanding Teen on June 18, 2022 at the Special Event Center in Boise, Idaho.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Ellie Harris of Roberts was crowned Miss Idaho's Teen on June 17, 2023 at the Colonial Theater in Idaho Falls, Idaho.
+She will compete for the title of Miss America's Teen 2024.

 In January of 2023, the official name of the pageant was changed from Miss Idaho’s Outstanding Teen, to Miss Idaho’s Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen the award/placement was garnered.